benderlidze/bbw/_wallets/ledger-nano-s.md

 control_priv_keys: yes
 buy: yes
 buy_url: http://buybitcoinww.co/Ledger_Nano_S
-summary: The Ledger Nano S is Ledger's first USB hardware wallet with a screen.
+summary: The Ledger Nano S is the cheapest of the three hardware wallets with a screen at about $65.
+Ledger, one of the most well-known Bitcoin security companies, released the device in August 2016.
 weight: 10.1
 released: August 2016
 price: 58€